-On March 17, 2022, Golden Arrow announced that it had, through its wholly owned subsidiary New Golden Explorations Chile SPA, purchased a 100% interest in the 18,448 hectare San Pietro Iron-oxide Copper Gold ("IOCG") Project in Chile from Sumitomo Metal Mining Chile Ltda ("Sumitomo") for cash consideration of US\$3,350,000, with a 5% Net Profit Interest ("NPI") retained by Teck Resources Chile Limitada from a 2021 agreement signed with Sumitomo.
-Following detailed due diligence, the project was deemed an excellent value proposition based on its multiple mineralized prospects, upside potential, and a strong rebound in copper, iron, gold and cobalt pricing since the last exploration work was completed in 2014 which focused mainly on copper despite indications of significant cobalt and iron at some targets.
+On March 17, 2022, Golden Arrow announced that it had, through NGE, purchased a 100% interest in the 18,448 hectare San Pietro Iron-oxide Copper Gold ("IOCG") Project in Chile from Sumitomo Metal Mining Chile Ltda ("Sumitomo") for cash consideration of US\$3,350,000, with a 5% Net Profit Interest ("NPI") retained by Teck Resources Chile Limitada from a 2021 agreement signed with Sumitomo.
+Following detailed due diligence, the project was deemed an excellent value proposition based on its multiple known mineralized prospects, potential for multiple significant mineral deposits and a strong rebound in copper, iron, gold and cobalt pricing since the last exploration work was completed in 2014 which focused mainly on copper despite indications of significant cobalt and iron at some targets.

-Since the original project purchase, Golden Arrow has acquired additional concessions adjacent and proximal to San Pietro, and the project now includes 21,584 hectares of exploration and exploitation concessions in the Atacama region of Chile, approximately 100 kilometres north of Copiapo in an active mining district that is home to all the major IOCG deposits in Chile.
+The San Pietro Project includes exploration and exploitation concessions in the Atacama region of Chile, approximately 100 kilometres north of Copiapo in an active mining district that is home to all the major IOCG deposits in Chile.
 There is excellent mining infrastructure in the area, and the property is situated immediately adjacent to the west of Capstone Copper's Santo Domingo mine development project and 10 km northeast of its Mantoverde mine.
 [Proximity to other mining projects in the area does not provide any assurances with respect to the prospects at the San Pietro Project.]
-Since purchasing the project the Company has acquired 100% interest in some additional concessions in continguous areas, such that the project area now covers approximately 19,200 hectares.
+Since purchasing the project NGE has acquired 100% interest in some additional concessions in continguous areas, such that the project area now covers more than 21,000 hectares.